Hydrofoooil/Documents/README.md

 #  Notes From A Beginner in AI and Robotics

-[cs231n_notes](./cs231n_notes) are handwritten lecture notes of Stanford cs231n course which is an intro to deep learning in CV and is mainly about neural networks for picture classification tasks.
+[cs231n_notes](./cs231n_notes) are handwritten lecture notes of Stanford cs231n course, which is an intro to deep learning in CV and is mainly about neural networks for picture classification tasks.

 ---